How to Calculate Business Valuation Using EBITDA?

 The calculator automatically calculates EBITDA, EBIT, and profit before tax (PBT) using the financial inputs provided.
 These metrics help evaluate the financial performance of the business.

 Choose the industry that best represents the business.
-Each industry has typical EBITDA multiples based on growth potential, profitability, and market demand.
+Different industries typically command different valuation multiples based on profitability, growth potential and market conditions.

 Typical EBITDA Multiples by Industry

-EBITDA multiples vary across industries because each sector has different growth potential, risk levels, and profit margins.
-High-growth industries such as technology or renewable energy often receive higher valuation multiples, while traditional sectors like retail or manufacturing usually trade at lower multiples.
+EBITDA multiples vary across industries based on growth potential, profitability, risk and market demand.
+Higher-growth sectors often command higher valuation multiples, while mature industries typically trade at lower multiples.

 IndustryTypical EBITDA Multiple